Aitslab/EasyNER/tutorials/Tutorial-evaluation_tokenlevel.md

 When working with other corpora in PubAnnotation format simply start at step 3.

-# Evalution of non-BioBERT predictions (e.g. from HunFlair or ScispaCy)
+# Prediction and evaluation procedure for HunFlair
+ADD DESCRIPTION

+# Prediction and evaluation procedure for SciSpacy
 ADD DESCRIPTION